gsscoder/psguard/README.md

 # psguard

 Simple program to poll a process for resources consumption and existence.
 On request it can revive the process when dies.
-Built with [gopsutil](github.com/shirou/gopsutil).
+Built with [gopsutil](https://github.com/shirou/gopsutil) and [gjson](https://github.com/tidwall/gjson).

 ## Build